auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 being able to specify the "username" and compute the output hash yourself on your own hardware implies that your computer must know every other parameter.
-Being able to specify the "password" implies knowledge of every parameter other than the "username", which can be hidden behind a hash using partial evaluation.
+Being able to specify the "password" implies knowledge of every parameter other than the "username", the plaintext of which can be hidden using partial evaluation.

 Your computer must know the plaintext of any "tag", if you are specifying